DioneProtocol/sfxdx__odysseyjs/README.md

 ### Example

-Let's say that the AvalancheJS repository was cloned.
+Let's say that the OdysseyJS repository was cloned.
 There are a lot of useful scripts in `Examples`.
 Suppose the one we want to run is AVM's `getTx`, which has the path `examples/avm/getTX.ts`.